 A pace is two steps.
-Knowing how many meters in a pace, or 10 paces, will help you in many mapping, monitoring, and orienteering situations.
-Understanding how your paces change with differences in terrain will make your distance estimates more accurate.
+Most people find it easier to measure steps, so even though we're calling this pacing, we're going to describe measuring our steps.
+Knowing how many meters are in your step, or how many steps you take to travel 20 meters will help you in many mapping, monitoring, and orienteering situations.
+Understanding how your steps change with differences in terrain will make your distance estimates more accurate.